 Our tax liabilities could be materially impacted by any changes in the tax laws of the jurisdictions in which we operate, beginning operations in new states, and assessments as a result of tax audits.
 Legislation could be introduced at any time that changes our tax liabilities in a way that has a material adverse effect on us.
 In particular, because of the extent of our operations in Texas, the Texas margin tax, which is based on gross profit rather than earnings, can create significant volatility in our effective tax rate.
-In addition, our entry into new states in the future could subject us to additional tax rate volatility, dependent upon the tax laws in place in those states.
+In addition, our significant expansion in Florida and Georgia in connection with our acquisition of Badcock and entry into new states in the future, could subject us to additional tax rate volatility, dependent upon the tax laws in place in those states.
 Moreover, we periodically review our indirect tax audit reserve based on recent assessments of prior year periods.
 In the event that actual results differ from our estimate, we may revise our estimate of post-audit periods, which could materially impact our financial condition and results of operations.